-By Alane M Palmer, ND, CNC and Allie Earnest
+By Alane M Archer, ND, CNC

 Here in the south, we’ll fry just about anything, whether it be chicken, okra, shrimp, or even ice cream.
-I actually avoid eating at one particular seafood restaurant because I can’t contain myself to just one order of delicious, crispy, mouthwatering hush-puppies.
+I actually avoid eating at one particular seafood restaurant because I can’t contain myself to just one order of delicious, crispy, mouthwatering, cholesterol rich hush-puppies.
 However, as many people know, fried food can lead to various health issues, including heart disease.
 Why?
 Fried food contains bad cholesterol (LDL).
 Low Density Lipoprotein is what clogs your arteries and leads to very serious problems.
 Therefore, you should avoid any and all cholesterol, right?

 Not so fast……………..

 Many of you have probably heard of good cholesterol or high density lipoprotein (HDL).
 Your bodies need cholesterol!
 The good kind, that is.
 In fact, your liver actually produces it, and you can find it in the walls of cells in the body.
 While having a high LDL level is bad, having a high HDL is good for you as it decreases the risk of heart disease.